NomiChirps/tplp2/picolog/README.md

 - [ ] track the maximum timestamp as logs are flushed, and make it visually obvious if it ever goes backwards (due to a task being interrupted while logging)
 - [ ] arena storage for the non-inlined StatusRep. or maybe we can get rid of it and require that the message be a compile-time constant...? or even better, provide a special case to make that path alloc-free.
-- StatusOr would be nice but not essential
 - Maybe have a separate task handling FATAL errors so it can be given the highest priority.
 - [ ] arena storage for LogMessageData to avoid malloc (still requires mutex)
 - [ ] DCHECK